wesleycamargo/azure-docs.pt-br/articles/app-service/containers/tutorial-dotnetcore-sqldb-app.md

 ## <a name="deploy-app-to-azure"></a>Implantar o aplicativo no Azure

-Nesta etapa, você implanta seu aplicativo .NET Core conectado ao Banco de Dados SQL nos Aplicativos Web para Contêineres.
+Nesta etapa, você implanta seu aplicativo .NET Core conectado ao Banco de Dados SQL no Aplicativo Web para Contêineres.

 ### <a name="configure-local-git-deployment"></a>Configurar a implantação do git local